GrassBro/GrassBro/README.md

 ### Hi there 👋
 - 🎓 I am a dual-degree PhD student from CityU and DUT.
 My research interests are Computer Vision and Deep Learning.
 - 🔭 My recent works focus on saliency detection and image restoration, which are published at top conferences (e.g. CVPR, BMVC) and journals (e.g. IJCV, TIP).
 Moreover, my research direction moves to OCR and transfer learning with Vision-Language knowledge.
+- 😃 Intern Position at Huawei: If you are interest in topics I did/doing or any other hot topics, please send me your CV.
 - ⚡ I will finish my PhD thesis this year (2022), and I am looking for a good job opportunity.
-- 😃 Intern Position at Huawei: If you are interest in topics I did/doing or any other hot topics, welcome to join us!
-Please feel free to contact me with your CV.
 - 📫 How to reach me: xtian@mail.dlut.edu.cn, xin.tian.831@gmail.com

 <!--